-macOS 10.15 Catalina brings EFI firmware updates for all supported models.
-This article lists the firmware versions of Macs which have been successfully upgraded to Catalina, or have run a late Catalina beta release.
+macOS 10.15 Catalina brings EFI firmware updates for all supported models, and subsequent updates have changed those for most models too.
+This article lists the firmware versions of Macs which have been successfully updated with Catalina Security Update 2022-005.

 Apple doesn’t provide an official list of the current EFI firmware versions which should be installed on each model of Mac.

 That displayed in System Information uses five decimal numbers separated by dots, e.g